-If Trello is lightweight and LeanKit is powerful, then monday.com is beautiful and intuitive.
+If Trello is lightweight, then monday.com is beautiful and intuitive.
 Yes, monday.com (formerly daPulse) is a project management software, and it has the requisite cards (though here they are called “pulses”) and columns of a project board, plus plenty of other neat features. monday.com has more than 200 templates so you can get started instantly.

 monday.com also has an added emphasis on transparency and communication.
 For example, users can comment, like, and subscribe to comments on any topic, as well as tag their team members seamlessly.
 This allows for more recognition and accountability, and it’s one of the reasons that monday.com is the project management tool of choice for more than 100,000 teams, including at high-growth startups such as Fiverr, Uber, and Wix.